 This New Stonehenge is to be a full-size interpretation of what Stonehenge might have been if completed and will be built as a piece of landscape art and international visitor attraction.

 New Stonehenge will investigate into ancient methods of engineering, and will reveal the original, awe-inspiring look of the huge stones and their exact placement in circles.
-Volunteers from around the world will be invited to become involved in a once in a lifetime experience to help erect the New Stonehenge using ancient as well as modern technologies.
-The project will be documented and promoted by way of a series of films and a live interactive internet site.
+The project will be documented and promoted by way of a series of films and a live, interactive internet site.

 New Stonehenge will be a living laboratory for academics in the fields of astronomy, engineering, architecture, archaeology, ecology, construction and many others.
 The project will undoubtedly attract visitors from around the globe as well as hosting a diverse range of events and exhibitions for the local and regional communities.